metacreek/springboard/CAPSTONE.md

 no custom code is needed to invoke the model.

-I created a user interface using Flask that calls the API and presents prediction results when given the text of a news story.
+I created a user interface using Flask that calls the API and presents prediction results when given the text of a news article.
 This all runs as part of a serverless Google Cloud Function.

 <blockquote>
 Tokenization and the User Interface

-It is necessary to pre-process and tokenize user input in the same way that story data was before modeling.
+It is necessary to pre-process and tokenize user input in the same way that article data was before modeling.
 The BERT tokenization routine is part of the TensorFlow 2 library.
 However, there simply was not enough memory to bundle TensorFlow with the Google Cloud Function that serves the user interface.
-I ended up making a copy of the tokenization code from the Github repository of Tensorflow.
+I ended up making a copy of the tokenization code from the [Github repository](https://github.com/google-research/bert) of Tensorflow.
 This code had a single dependency on the rest of the Tensorflow library: it used a file helper to read a file from disk.
 I replaced this code with standard Python file reading.
 </blockquote>